wandyezj/package/documentation/notes.md

 > npm run test -t testname*

+## Technology Choice

-## GitHub Actions
+### GitHub Actions

-Make sure the operating system run on and the node version match those used on the development machine.
+Make sure the operating system and the node version used in GitHub Actions matchs those used on the development machine.

+### Source Control

+Git is used as the source control of choice.
+There are many source control systems available, however the default and most ubiquitous as of 2022-03-01 is Git.

+### Editor

+Visual Studio Code is cross platform and is ubiquitous editor.

+### TypeScript

+Strong Types aid development.

+An alternative to TypeScript is [JSDOC](https://jsdoc.app/) tags.

+## Operating System

+Ubuntu

+Node currently (2022-03-01) has significantly better performance on Linux than on Windows.
+This results in faster job exection time, and thus reduced cost, and wait time for GitHub Action pipelines.

+Ubuntu is a ubiquitous distribution and available as a build pool, and in WSL.

+Commands use linux paths.
+On Windows WSL can be used to execute commands.